 We all know that life as a mom is busy.
 There’s always so much to remember and to do and trying to keep track of it all while wrangling children isn’t the easiest task in the world.
 So why not find help where you can?!
-These are 10 apps I have used (and every mom needs) for entertaining, keeping myself and my kids safe, and keeping everything running smoothly with kids in tow.
+These are 10 apps every mom needs and that I have used for entertaining, keeping myself and my kids safe, and keeping everything running smoothly with kids in tow.

 Baby Sleep Site was one of the best apps ever for this mom when trying to find a solution for my terrible sleeper who was also fighting GERD.
 I was able to purchase a customized sleep plan from their website to help us get him on a good schedule.